Utah-CS3550-Fall-2023/assignments/hw2.md

 whitespace before or after these horizontal line.
 Do not use an `<hr>` element; instead, use `border-bottom`.

+Unfortunately, in _some_ of the screenshots, there's a horizontal line between the header row and the rest of the rows, and in other screenshots there isn't.
+I apologize for the confusion!
+You may add the line or not as you wish.

 Phase 4: Styling Links, Forms, and Tables
 -----------------------------------------